JJGreep/Scramble/README.md

 1. https://github.com/JJGreep/Scramble
 2. https://github.com/JJGreep/Scramble-backend

-- Change your password to your own postgres password in application.properties in the back-end repo so it can connect to the database.

 **To start the front-end:**
 - use command: ng serve --open

 **To start the back-end:**
 - make sure your sdk is setup to java 11
+- Change your password to your own postgres password in application.properties so it can connect to the database.
 - run BackendApplication.java

 **Database**